Danah-R/WIJHA/README.md

 Each recommendation is displayed using an interactive card that includes:

-- Images of the place that is recommendedfor them
+- Images of the place that is recommended for them
 - The place's name
 - A location icon
 - A favorite icon